 Where 16-year-olds can’t go when travelling alone

 Then there is the question of where to stay.
+Some accommodations won’t allow a group of under-21s to stay without a guardian present.
 Center Parcs does not allow stays for young groups unless accompanied by a responsible adult aged 21 or over.
-Travelodge does not allow under 18s to stay but Premier Inn considers 16-year-olds as sufficiently adult to do so.
+Travelodge does not allow under 18s to stay but Premier Inn considers 16-year-olds sufficiently adult to do so.

 The restrictions on accommodation means that many post-GCSE groups end up staying with family or friends, potentially with less strict supervision than if they had remained at home over the summer.

 There are many places that actively encourage the post-GCSE market, some with educational benefits too.